wataruoguchi/emmett-libs/packages/emmett-event-store-kysely/README.md

 - ✅ Cleaner read model tables (no event-sourcing columns)
 - ✅ Easier to create new read models (no schema migrations for event-sourcing columns)
 - ✅ Centralized snapshot management
+- ✅ Race condition protection with `FOR UPDATE` locking
+- ✅ Automatic idempotency (skips already-processed events)
+- ✅ Primary key validation (ensures consistent `extractKeys`)

+**Important:** The `extractKeys` function must return the same set of keys for all events.
+The projection validates this at runtime.

 #### Option B: Legacy Approach (Backward Compatible)

 Use `createSnapshotProjectionRegistry` to store everything in the read model table:

+**Note:** This approach stores event-sourcing columns (`stream_id`, `last_stream_position`, etc.) directly in the read model table.
+Consider using Option A for new projects.

 ```typescript
 import {